-- a.
-Investigate any matter within its terms of reference. - b.
-Seek any information it requires from employees, all of whom are directed to fully cooperate with the Committee's requests. - c.
+- c.
 Obtain assurances, and when appropriate, reports from AP officers, external auditors, or outside counsel. - d.
-Invite any director or executive officer to attend its meetings - e.
-Secure adequate resources to enable it to effectively discharge its functions a.
-General Procedures
+Invite any director or executive officer to attend its meetings. - e.
+Secure adequate resources to enable it to effectively discharge its functions.

 2. Duties and Responsibilities